Getting a Mortgage Using Joint Income

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

 Jon Nixon

-Reviewer: Jon Nixon
+Reviewed by: Jon Nixon

-Director of Distribution
+Former Director of Distribution

 How much can a couple borrow for a joint mortgage?

-When you apply as a couple, most lenders will combine the incomes of both applicants and use a multiple of your annual income as a basis for the loan amount, however, some use a certain multiple of the highest earner’s income and add the lower earner’s income to that.
+When you apply as a couple, most lenders will combine the incomes of both applicants and use a multiple of your annual income as a basis for the loan amount.
+However, some use a certain multiple of the highest earner’s income and add the lower earner’s income to that.

-Mortgage lenders typically offer 3 to 4.5 times the joint gross annual income for mortgages in the UK, potentially extending to 6 times your joint income based on the deposit size.
+Mortgage lenders typically offer 3 times to 4.5 times the joint gross annual income for mortgages in the UK, potentially extending to 6 times your joint income based on the deposit size.
 Affordability assessments take into account credit history, debt-to-income ratio, employment, and living expenses.

 Some lenders offer a slightly lower income multiple for joint applicants compared to individual applicants.
 For example, Halifax will lend 5 times the income of a couple jointly earning £50-£75k between them, whereas a single applicant on £75k could borrow up to 5.5 times their income*.